-One of the most overlooked issues on Earth Day is the condition of the human species and its correlation to environmental health.
-We have Save the Whales, Save the Dolphins, Save the Speckled Frog, Save the Trees, Save the Ozone layer, etc. etc. All great, worthy and essential causes; but let’s not forget the humans.
+One of the most overlooked issues on Earth Day is the correlation between the environment and the condition of the human species.
+We have Save the Whales, Save the Dolphins, Save the Speckled Frog, Save the Trees, Save the Ozone Layer, etc. etc. All great, worthy, and essential causes; but let’s not forget the humans.

-What most people fail to recognize is that the toxic condition of our environment that is wiping out or threatening species, destroying nature, the planet and perhaps altering the Universe itself also has a very destructive impact on the human species.
+What most people fail to recognize is that the toxic condition of our environment that is wiping out or threatening species, destroying nature, threatening the planet, and perhaps altering the Universe itself also has a very destructive impact on the human species.

 We are, after all, just another animal and we are not immune to the devastating effects of environmental toxins.

 Unless you’re living a very environmentally conscious lifestyle, most people are exposed to a vast array of harmful environmental toxins on a daily basis.
-Even if you are, you’re still exposed to those that your neighbors and government use.
+Even if you are a greenie, you’re still exposed to those that your neighbors and government use.

 It whittles away at our mental and physical health year after year, making us weak and vulnerable.
 Like a slow leaking gas, you don’t notice until it’s too late.
 We suffer for year after year, our quality of life is affected and our quality of society is affected as productivity and ability to interact appropriately on a social level dwindles.

-From depression, anxiety, addiction, paranoia and hyperactivity to heart disease, arthritis, fatigue, fibromyalgia, chemical sensitivities, adrenal fatigue, bowel disorders and obesity, to hormone imbalances, PMS and mood disorders, to Parkinson’s, Autism, Liver disease, MS, Alzheimer’s and Cancer to violence and anti-social behavior and everything in-between, environmental toxins are often a significant link.
+From depression, anxiety, compulsive overeating, addiction, paranoia and hyperactivity to microbial overgrowth, heart disease, arthritis, fatigue, fibromyalgia, chemical sensitivities, adrenal fatigue, bowel disorders and obesity, to hormone imbalances, PMS and mood disorders, to Parkinson’s, autism, liver disease, MS, Alzheimer’s and Cancer to violence, aggression, and anti-social behavior and everything in-between, environmental toxins are often a significant contributor.

 It is not unrealistic to think that if major change does not happen soon, at some point we may actually see the human being on the endangered species list.

-Keep in mind that when you make a choice to live a greener lifestyle you not only make a positive impact on the Earth, but in your own health, on the health of all those around you as well.
+Keep in mind that when you make a choice to live a greener lifestyle you not only make a positive impact on the Earth but in your own health and on the health of all those around you as well.

 So during your Earth Day celebrations, and every day of the year, remember to put some thought towards Saving the Humans.